Kremlin: Mingling of moderate and extremist Syria rebels complicates air strikes

 MOSCOW The Kremlin complained on Friday that the mingling of so-called moderate rebels with Nusra Front fighters on the ground in Syria made it hard to distinguish between the two when it came to targeting air strikes.

-Dmitry Peskov, a Kremlin spokesman, made the remarks when asked to comment on allegations from a senior unnamed U.S. defense official who accused Russian forces in Syria of bombing U.S.-backed rebels.
+Dmitry Peskov, a Kremlin spokesman, made the remarks when asked to comment on allegations from a senior unnamed U.S. defence official who accused Russian forces in Syria of bombing U.S.-backed rebels.

 "Our air force operation is continuing in Syria," Peskov told reporters on a conference call.